UOA-CS732-SE750-Students-2022/project-group-enlightened-elephants/README.md

        git clone https://github.com/UOA-CS732-SE750-Students-2022/project-group-enlightened-elephants.git

-2. Go to the folder and install all dependencies.
+2. Go to the root directory.
+And then go to the folders and install all dependencies.

 * Install dependencies for frontend.